SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 date: 2025-08-28
 ---
 > [!Warning] This Page is Updated Frequently!
-> This calendar is a live document outlining our rapid startup and expansion plans.
-As we move from securing our first house to building a multi-location community, these goals will be updated often.
+> This calendar is a live document outlining our current plans and future ambitions.
+As we move towards securing our first house and building our community, these goals will be updated often.
 Please check back regularly for the latest news.
 ### Project Calendar & Timeline
 Welcome to the project's live timeline!
-We've secured our first home and have moved from planning to action.
-This page outlines the key high-level milestones for our projects.
+We are currently in a temporary operational phase while we finalise the acquisition of our first permanent property.
+This page outlines the key milestones for the upcoming period.

-For a more detailed, month-by-month breakdown of our current focus, please see our dedicated page for the **[[Vara Superiore]]** project.

 ---
-#### **Phase 1: Planning & Foundation at Vara Superiore (September – November 2025)**
+#### **Phase 1: Temporary Base & Property Search (Now – 5th October 2025)**

-This is the current, hands-on foundational phase.
-We have access to the property and are focused on detailed planning and initial improvements to structure a long-term agreement with the owner.
+This is our current, hands-on phase focused on finalising the purchase of our first home.

-* **Early September: Contract Finalisation & Initial Setup** Our first goal is to sign the temporary 3-month management agreement for the first two apartments.
-We will immediately begin the initial setup and onboard the first collaborators.

-* **End of September: Digital Twin Creation**
-    We will complete a detailed 3D model of the entire 300 m² property, which will serve as the basis for the comprehensive renovation plan.

-* **End of October: Comprehensive Project Plan**
-    We will finalise a detailed plan that includes renovation specifics, financial projections, and the proposed purchase price and conditions for a long-term agreement.

-* **End of November: Final Proposal to the Owner**
-    The initial three-month period culminates with the presentation of a formal contract proposal to the owner, outlining the terms for proceeding with the acquisition or long-term management of the house.
+* **Current Status:** We are based in a temporary rented apartment in Giusvalla, which serves as our operational hub.
+Our stay here is planned until the 5th of October 2025.
+* **Primary Objective:** Our main goal during this period is to identify and complete the purchase of our first permanent villa.

 ---
-#### **Phase 2: Expansion to Calizzano (Anticipated Q4 2025 – Q1 2026)**

-With our first location structured, our focus will shift to acquiring and launching our second, larger property.

-* **Goal for Beginning of October: Secure [[Villa Calizzano]]:** We plan to finalise the acquisition of our second property, [[Villa Calizzano]].
-* **Capacity Goal: 12 Bedrooms Live:** Upon securing the villa, our objective is to immediately have 12 bedrooms available for the community in Calizzano.
+#### **Phase 2: Launch of Our First Home (From 5th October 2025)**

+Immediately following our temporary stay, the project will move into its new home.

+* **The Goal:** To have a house purchased and to move into our new, permanent location.
+* **Next Steps:** Once the property is secured, we will begin the detailed planning for renovations, operations, and welcoming our first residents and collaborators.

 ---
-#### **Phase 3: Growth and Consolidation (Anticipated Q1 2026)**

-This phase is focused on scaling up both locations to their full potential.

-* **Goal for End of December: Calizzano Upgrade:** We will complete renovation work at [[Villa Calizzano]] to expand its capacity from 12 to 15 bedrooms.
-* **Goal for Beginning of January: Full Ownership of [[Vara Superiore]]:** Following the proposal in November, our aim is to complete the rent-to-buy process for our first home, taking full ownership of the entire building.
-* **Capacity Goal: Urbe Expansion:** Full ownership will unlock the remaining apartments, adding 12 more bedrooms at our [[Vara Superiore]] location.

-> **Our Vision for Early 2026:** By the beginning of January, our goal is to operate a total of **27 bedrooms** across two unique locations (15 at [[Villa Calizzano]] + 12 at [[Vara Superiore]]).
+#### **Future Expansion**

+Our long-term vision remains ambitious.
+We plan to have a second villa under our management and to operate a total of 25-30 bedrooms by early 2026.
+This calendar will be updated with specific locations and detailed timelines as soon as our first property is secured.